Naijamerit/monty/README.md

-LIFO and FIFO Project
+LIFO and FIFO Team Work
-Project done by: Victor and Silasoti
+Project done by: Victor and Silasotis